Introduction - Ensuring Privacy

 Depending on your personal circumstances we may need to share personal data with selected third parties.
 In some cases, those third parties may require access to some or all of your personal data that we hold and may include:

-Where Bon Secours is required to provide statistical information to the HSE we will ensure that you cannot be identified by anonymising the information.
+Where Bon Secours Health System is required to provide statistical information to the HSE we will ensure that you cannot be identified by anonymising the information.
 If it is not possible to anonymise your data, we will seek your consent.

 If any personal data is transferred outside of the EEA, we will take steps to ensure that your personal data is treated just as safely and securely as it would be within the EEA and under the GDPR, as explained in Part 9 of this Statement.

-In some limited circumstances, Bon Secours may be legally required to share certain personal data, which might include yours, such as if we are involved in legal proceedings or complying with legal obligations, a court order, or the instructions of a Regulatory Body.
+In some limited circumstances, Bon Secours Health System may be legally required to share certain personal data, which might include yours, such as if we are involved in legal proceedings or complying with legal obligations, a court order, or the instructions of a Regulatory Body.

-If you want to know what personal data Bon Secours hold about you, you can ask us for details of that personal data and for a copy of it (where any such personal data is held).
+If you want to know what personal data Bon Secours Health System hold about you, you can ask us for details of that personal data and for a copy of it (where any such personal data is held).
+This is known as a “data subject access request”.

-This form is available using this link HERE (see pdf at bottom of page also).
+Data subject access requests can be made in writing and sent to the email [email protected].
+To make this as easy as possible for you, a Data Subject Access Request Form is available for you to use.
 You do not have to use this form, but it is the easiest way to tell us everything we need to know to respond to your request as quickly as possible.
-Bon Secours will need proof of identity such as a passport or a driver’s licence which you should send to us when you’re making your request.
+We may need proof of identity such as a passport or a driver’s licence which you should send to us when you’re making your request.
 Where the request is extremely broad, we may seek clarification on the data you require.

-Bon Secours will respond to your data subject access request within a month.
+Bon Secours Health System will respond to your data subject access request within a month.
 Normally, we aim to provide a complete response, including a copy of your personal data within that time.
 In some cases, however, particularly if your request is more complex, more time may be required up to a maximum of three months from the date we receive your request.
 We will keep you fully informed of our progress in addressing your request.

 Email: [email protected] or write to the